Complete Kyrgyzstan

 Arslanbob Homestay, Arslanbob Village

-Support local families by staying at their home run guesthouses and homestays in Arslanbob.
+Support local families by staying at their family-run guesthouses and homestays in Arslanbob.
 Most are set amongst lush vegetation and fruit orchards, offering the perfect environment to relax after a full day exploring the walnut forests.
-All have a maximum of eight rooms and delicious home-cooked meals provide a great opportunity to sample some traditional Kyrgyz dishes around a communal table.
-A typical breakfast may include pancakes, omelettes and homemade raspberry jam.
-Rooms and washing facilities will be basic but there are lovely communal areas offering beautiful views of the snow-capped peaks and poplar trees which surround the valley.
+All have private rooms, often with shared bathroom facilities, and delicious home-cooked meals, providing a great opportunity to sample traditional Kyrgyz dishes around a communal table.
+Rooms and washing facilities will be simple but there are lovely communal areas with beautiful views of the snow-capped peaks and poplar trees surrounding the valley.

 Ashu Guesthouse, Chon Kemin Valley